Cardboy0/toolbox/README.md

 - **deleting objects**
 - **dealing with Collections**
 - **tagging Vertices** (a.k.a. being able to track them even after their indices changed)
+- **create an applied duplicate of a mesh** (a.k.a.
+The mesh if you would apply every shapekey, modifier etc. to it)
+    - not yet properly tested
+- more might follow